balderdashy/sails-examples/README.md

 # Sails Examples

 These are Examples of how to use Sails.JS back-end framework with various front-end frameworks.
-The goal of this project is to show how flexible Sails.JS can be while still providing developers with a strutured environment that they can be comfortable useing
+The goal of this project is to show how flexible Sails.JS can be while still providing developers with a structured environment that they can be comfortable using

 ###The current examples include